 10. Applicable law and jurisdiction

 The current regulations and their interpretation are governed by Belgian law.
-In case of dispute, the Brussels law courts will have sole jurisdiction.

 In the event that one of the clauses of the current regulations is considered null and void, all remaining terms and conditions will remain in force.